cydneymartell/ColabAggregationPrediction/README.md

 ## Key Features

--Predict aggregation for 50 &deg;C, 75 &deg;C or pH 4 aggregation for a single or multiple protein sequences.
+- Predict aggregation for 50 &deg;C, 75 &deg;C or pH 4 aggregation for a single or multiple protein sequences.
--Perform deep mutational scan predictions for a protein of interest.
+- Perform deep mutational scan predictions for a protein of interest.
--Integrate stability predictions from ThermoMPNN to compare predicted aggregation and stability effects of single point mutations.
+- Integrate stability predictions from ThermoMPNN to compare predicted aggregation and stability effects of single point mutations.

 ---
 ## Acknowledgements